jsdecena/omnipay-chargebee/README.md

     )
   ));
 ```
-This will return a `Payment` object containing information about your charge.
+This will return a `Charge` object containing information about your charge.